populationgenomics/team-docs/storage_policies/README.md

 ## Deletion

-By default, human users can't delete objects in any bucket except for the _temporary_ bucket.
+By default, human users can't delete objects in any bucket except for the _test_ buckets.
 This avoids accidental deletion of results and makes sure our pipelines stay reproducible.
 However, it will sometimes be necessary to delete obsolete results, mainly to reduce storage costs.
-Please coordinate directly with the software team in such cases.
+The necessary permissions are granted through the [`full` access level](#analysis-runner).

 All buckets retain one noncurrent object version for 30 days, after which noncurrent files get deleted.
 This allows "undelete" recovery in case of